Paul Goldschmidt Player Props: Cardinals vs. Diamondbacks

 Paul Goldschmidt At The Plate

-- Goldschmidt leads St. Louis with an OBP of .371, plus a team-best slugging percentage of .473.
+- Goldschmidt has an OPS of .844, fueled by an OBP of .372 to go with a slugging percentage of .472.
+All three of those stats lead St. Louis hitters this season.

-- He ranks 21st in batting average, 19th in on base percentage, and 39th in slugging among the qualified hitters in MLB action.
+- Among the qualifying hitters in MLB, he ranks 20th in batting average, 16th in on-base percentage, and 38th in slugging.

-- Goldschmidt has driven in a run in 32 games this year (33.0%), including 16 games with more than one RBI (16.5%).
-He has also driven home three or more of his team's runs in three contests.
+- In 32.7% of his games this year, Goldschmidt has had at least one RBI.
+He's picked up more than one in 16.3% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.